Welcome to GSi VB3m.

 The first time you wish to upload a file to the Cloud, you must choose your User Name, then you give a name to your file and an optional short description, and start your upload.
 From the next time on, you're automatically recognized.
 You can delete your own files when you browse the file list, just select a file and, if it's yours, a bin icon appears on the bottom on the screen.

 To download a file, just browse the list, select a file and tap the download icon.
 If it's a Program, it will be downloaded to a temporary memory slot, so that you can audition it without overwriting any local Program.
-In case you decide to keep it, choose a slot and tap on STORE.
+In case you decide to keep it, store it into one of the 32 available memory slots.

 To upload a Program you must first store it locally, then select the slot and start the upload.